 - Most Americans log an amazing 75,000 miles on their feet by the time they reach age 50.

-- If the thickening of skin occurs on the top of your foot, it’s called a corn.
+- If the thickening of skin occurs on the top of your foot it’s most likely a callus.

-- If corns or calluses are causing pain and discomfort or inhibiting your daily life in any way, see a podiatrist.
+- If corns, calluses or plantar warts are causing pain and discomfort or inhibiting your daily life in any way, see a podiatrist or dermatologist.

 Foot calluses are dead skin cells that have built up to protect your tender skin from repeated pounding of your weight against the ground or rubbing against your shoes.
 The good news is calluses can actually be a good thing, especially if you’re a runner.
 Calluses can tell you where you’re putting your weight.
 They can be an indication of where you need to work on your stride, or if you’re landing too hard in one place.
 If you walk extensively, they can help you walk with more comfort over long stretches of time and pavement.

 Calluses can get too thick, especially in the winter when the weather and the use of heaters can dry things out.
-When your calluses get dried, they can crack and cause infections.
-Using a pumice stone on your feet in the shower can be a very useful thing.
-It is important to try to shave the calluses off, especially if you have diabetes.
-If this happens, it’s time to see a podiatrist or dermatologist rather than take matters into your own hands.
+When your calluses get dried, they can crack, hurt and even cause infections.
+Using a pumice stone or foot file on your feet in the shower can be a very useful thing.
+It is important to try to sand the calluses off so they don’t get too thick.

 Calluses tend to be unsightly.
 If left unattended, the thick white skin can get gnarly and cracked, even painful if ignored.
 Fortunately, it’s a relatively simple process to get your foot calluses under control.